DavidPeicho/davidpeicho.github.io/content/blog/unity-swift-integration/index.md

 Congratulations, you just made your first native call from a Unity script!

-All you have to now is to create this delegate that will receives the calls from Unity.
+All you have to now is to create a delegate that will receives the calls from Unity.
 The delegate should implement the `NativeCallProtocol`, and should be registered on the native side using: